ktorio/ktor-samples/client-native-image/README.md

 ./gradlew nativeCompile
 ```

-To run execute the native image, you can use the following command:
+To execute the native image, use the following command:

 ```shell
 ./build/native/nativeCompile/ktor-client-native-image